Tekdirfan/Matching-Algorithms/README.md

 The Nash Matching algorithm aims to maximize the product of the utilities (or satisfaction) of all participants in the matching.
 It is a fairness criterion that balances equity and efficiency in matching outcomes without stability constraint.

-#### Sex-Equal Matching

-The Sex-Equal Matching algorithm seeks to balance the satisfaction between two groups (e.g., men and women) in the matching process.
-It ensures that both sides have similar outcomes in terms of ranks and preferences without stability constraint.

 #### Utilitarian Stable Matching